 Acts of Service

 People who relate to the love language of physical touch place a lot of importance on physical affection.
-This doesn't necessarily have to be sexual.
+This touch doesn't necessarily have to be sexual.
 You can show love through hugs, holding hands, an impromptu massage, and so on.
-This physical contact can be very reassuring and meaningful to someone who identifies with this love language.
+Physical contact can be very reassuring and meaningful to someone who identifies with this love language.

 Determining Your Own Love Language

-After you've pondered your responses to these three questions, you should be able to determine which love language you prefer.
-Once you know this, it will be much easier to ask for what you need in your romantic relationships.
+After you've pondered your responses to these three questions, you should be able to determine which love language you prefer, and it will be much easier to ask for what you need in your romantic relationships.